Fascinating, Fun, and Strange Facts about Paris

 You want some numbers?
 Well, around 7 million people visit the Eiffel Tower each year.
 That is 25,000 visitors who get to enjoy the view from the top of the tower each day.
 In comparison, the cathedral Notre Dame receives more than 14 million visitors per year.
 This is followed by the Sacre Coeur, the Louvre, and the Eiffel Tower comes in at fourth place.

-Here are some other interesting facts about the Eiffel Tower in Paris
+Here are some other interesting Paris facts about the Eiffel Tower:

 It took 2 years, 2 months, and 5 days to complete la Tour Eiffel